Ben-Hur (1959 film): Chariot race sequence

 The chariot race in Ben-Hur was directed by Andrew Marton and Yakima Canutt, filmmakers who often acted as second unit directors on other people's films.
 Each man had an assistant director, who shot additional footage.
-Among these were Sergio Leone, who was senior assistant director in the second unit and responsible for retakes.
+Among these was Sergio Leone, who was senior assistant director in the second unit and responsible for retakes.
 William Wyler shot the "pageantry" sequence that occurs before the race, scenes of the jubilant crowd, and the victory scenes after the race concludes.
 The "pageantry" sequence before the race begins is a shot-by-shot remake of the same sequence from the 1925 silent film version.
 Knowing that the chariot race would be primarily composed of close-up and medium shots, Wyler added the parade in formation (even though it was not historically accurate) to impress the audience with the grandeur of the arena.

 Set design

 The chariot arena was modelled on a historic circus in Jerusalem.
 Covering 18 acre, it was the largest film set ever built at that time.
 Constructed at a cost of $1 million, it took a thousand workmen more than a year to carve the oval out of a rock quarry.
 The racetrack featured 1500 ft long straights and five-story-high grandstands.
 Over 250 mi of metal tubing were used to erect the grandstands.
 Matte paintings created the illusion of upper stories of the grandstands and the background mountains.
 More than 40000 ST of sand were brought in from beaches on the Mediterranean to cover the track.
 Other elements of the circus were also historically accurate.
 Imperial Roman racecourses featured a raised 10 ft high spina (the center section), metae (columnar goalposts at each end of the spina), dolphin-shaped lap counters, and carceres (the columned building in the rear which housed the cells where horses waited prior to the race).
 The four statues atop the spina were 30 ft high.
 A chariot track identical in size was constructed next to the set and used to train the horses and lay out camera shots.